Bergamot is a plant that produces a type of citrus fruit. Oil taken from the peel of the fruit is used to make medicine.

 Side Effects & Safety

-Bergamot oil is safe for most people in the small amounts found in food.
-It might not be safe when used on the skin (topically), because it can make the skin sensitive to the sun and more vulnerable to skin cancer.
+Bergamot oil is LIKELY SAFE for most people in the small amounts found in food.
+It is POSSIBLY UNSAFE when used on the skin (topically), because it can make the skin sensitive to the sun and more vulnerable to skin cancer.
 People who work with bergamot can develop skin problems including blisters, scabs, pigment spots, rashes, sensitivity to the sun, and cancerous changes.

 Pregnancy and breast-feeding: Do not use bergamot oil on your skin if you are pregnant or breast-feeding.
-It might not be safe.
+It is POSSIBLY UNSAFE.

 Moderate Interaction Be cautious with this combination